-‘General Hospital’ Spoilers: Hayden Turns to Former Junkie Curtis To Help Finn
+‘General Hospital’ Spoilers: Hayden Turns To Former Junkie Curtis To Help Finn

 Prior to his time on General Hospital, it’s been revealed that Curtis has a past as a druggie when he was a cop way back in the day with PCPD’s incompetent chief Jordan Ashford (Vinessa Antoine).
 But since Curtis debuted on General Hospital, he’s been clean and hasn’t touched any drugs.
 It may be that Curtis is the perfect solution to help Hayden save Finn from himself and salvage his career at General Hospital.

 Remember on General Hospital when Curtis’ shady lady friend from his past showed up in Port Charles?
 She asked Curtis to party and pulled out a vial of cocaine.
 Curtis turned her down and they went to the Floating Rib to hang out.
-On that episode of General Hospital, Jordan was trying to flirt up Curtis and then was shot down when she realized he had a date and he wasn’t finding her cute that night.
+On that episode of General Hospital, Jordan was trying to flirt with Curtis and then was shot down when she realized he had a date and he wasn’t finding her cute that night.

 I've seen Curtis/Hayden's friendship before….. #GH pic.twitter.com/98Q17PQn0y